eagronin/credit-card-fraud-analyze/README.md

 This section constructs several models and evaluates their effectiveness in detecting fraud in credit card transactions.
 The analysis focuses on selecting the appropriate model evaluation metrics in the case of imbalanced classes (i.e., one class represents only a small fraction of the observations).

-Indeed, with only 1.6% transactions that are fraudulent, a classifier that predicts every transaction to be not fradulent will achieve accuracy score of 98.4%.
+Indeed, with only 1.6% transactions that are fraudulent, a classifier that predicts every transaction to be not fraudulent will achieve accuracy score of 98.4%.
 However, such a classifier is valueless.
 Therefore, in the cases when classes are imbalanced, metrics other than accuracy should be considered.
 These metrics include precision, recall and a combination of these two metrics (F2).

 Data preparation for the analysis is described in the [previous section](https://eagronin.github.io/credit-card-fraud-prepare/).

-Results and visualizatons are presented in the [next section](https://eagronin.github.io/credit-card-fraud-report/).
+Results and visualizations are presented in the [next section](https://eagronin.github.io/credit-card-fraud-report/).

 This project is based on assignments from Applied Machine Learning in Python by University of Michigan on Coursera.